 - Persistent iD which works for different disciplines and organizations

 - You control registration,contents and visibility of your ORCID data

 - Easy identification between people regardless of people with the same name or different spelling of your name.

-- Visibility by connecting your own research activities like publications, research date, patents, software or funding to your profile
+- Visibility by connecting your own research activities like publications, research date, patents, software or funding to your record

-- If you agree, you can sync your publications with your ResearcherID and Scopus and new publications may be added to your profile by Crossref and Datacite
+- If you agree, you can sync your publications with your ResearcherID and Scopus and new publications may be added to your record by Crossref and Datacite